 Cedar Market, About 20 minutes south of Nanaimo’s City Centre, Sunday 10-2pm

-Find a celebration of food, music and artisans at the Cedar Farmer’s Market every Sunday from 10am to 2pm.
+Find a celebration of food, music and artisans at the Cedar Farmer’s Market every Sunday from 10am to 2pm, May-October.
 This is the largest market in the central Vancouver Island region, with around 70 full-time vendors, and it is bustling with live music, activities for kids and of course farm-fresh produce, homemade bread, fresh meat and artistic creations.
 The Cedar Market is located on a grassy field near Crow and Gate pub in the beautiful community of Cedar.

 Make a day of it: If you haven’t eaten your way through the market (always a risk!) save room for lunch at Crow and Gate pub, a British-style Pub serving the best in pub food, or a frothy beverage at the very least.
 Take a beautiful stroll through Colliery Dam Park and pack your swimsuit for some of the best freshwater swimming.
 Visit Yellow Point Cranberry Farm and learn more about how these delicious fruits are grown.
 Take the 10 minute drive back into Nanaimo’s City Centre and rest your head at any number of hotels, motels, campgrounds and bed and breakfasts.